 The most concerning side effect was delayed-onset vomiting associated with higher doses of the subcutaneous injection.
 Study subjects who experienced this adverse effect often vomited 6-15 hours after administration.
 This indicates a toxicity level that implies more significant danger with long-term use.
 Vomiting was significantly less common with the nasal spray and only at the highest dose.

-Given the safety concerns, side effect profile, accessibility challenges, and high cost, we don’t consider PT 141 recommendable for the vast majority of men who have trouble achieving an erection.
-We understand the allure — a “peptide” sounds more natural and innocent than a pharmaceutical drug may sound, though PT 141 is synthetic — but that’s not enough to justify the risks or cost associated with it.
+Given the safety concerns, side effect profile, accessibility challenges, and high cost, we don’t recommend PT 141 for the vast majority of men who have trouble achieving an erection.
+We understand the allure — a “peptide” sounds more natural and innocent than a pharmaceutical drug may sound, though PT 141 is synthetic — but that’s not enough to justify the risks or costs associated with it.

 Instead of opting for a riskier, more expensive, and less effective medication, we recommend starting your ED treatment journey with something proven safe and effective.
 Sildenafil and tadalafil are among the most effective and well-researched treatments available.
 And with modern telemedicine, you can receive a prescription from a board-certified physician and have your medication shipped discreetly to your home in a matter of days.
 No ED treatment route is more private and discreet than this.

 Our top recommendation for ED treatment is BlueChew.
 Having the ability to consume a chewable tablet without water up to 36 hours before sexual activity is undeniably convenient.
 Because the pills come in individual packets, you can carry one with you on dates or when you travel.
-But best of all: BlueChew lets you take advantage of a one-month free trial of ED medication (either sildenafil or tadalafil).
-This is a true value for men who have never tried these medications.
+BlueChew also lets you take advantage of a one-month free trial of ED medication (either sildenafil or tadalafil).
+This is a good value for men who have never tried these medications.

-If you’re curious about BlueChew, you can read all about them and their free trial offer exclusive to Innerbody readers in our comprehensive review.
+If you’re curious about BlueChew, you can read all about it, and its free trial is exclusive to Innerbody readers in our comprehensive review.
 You can also learn about other ED treatment options in our complete ED treatment guide.

 Is BlueChew safe?
 Is it worth the money?
 Our medical experts review it based on testing, research, and interviews.